 - Aim to be respected rather than liked.

 - Build a life that you would still love, even if your controlling relationship disappeared.

 - Have a spiritual practice (yoga/meditation/journalling/reading/etc), that you always do.

 - Become comfortable with the idea of ending the controlling relationship if it no longer serves your best interests.
 If you cannot walk away, you have no power.

 I also highly recommend that you if you are struggling with co-dependency in a relationship, you give this book a read: Codependent No More: How to Stop Controlling Others and Start Caring for Yourself.

-Recognizing and confronting signs of abuse, setting boundaries, and becoming independent rather than co-dependent is essential for any healthy relationship.
+Recognizing and confronting a controlling relationship, setting boundaries, and becoming independent rather than co-dependent is essential for any healthy relationship.
 But if you’ve tried to make these things work and you saw no changes, you should leave the relationship.
 This will be difficult.

 Your abuser may lower your self-esteem and make you feel unattractive or unworthy of other people’s love and attention.
 I have heard stories of abusers hiding their partners makeup and clothes, or encouraging them to overeat so they gain weight and appear less attractive.
 If your partner lacks self-esteem and thinks that you’re the best they’ll ever get then they are less likely to leave.